Common cancer treatments

 Why are you recommending a stem cell transplant?
 What are the benefits and risks associated with a stem cell transplant?
 Will there be a donor for me?
 How long will the stem cell transplant take?

 Combination therapy is when doctors use 2 or more kinds of cancer treatments.
-The treatments may be given at the same time, one after the other, or in different ways, depending on what your doctor thinks is best.
-For example, your doctor may recommend targeted therapy and chemotherapy at the same time.
+The treatments may be given at the same time, one after the other, or in different ways.

 Doctors often use combination therapy because it may work better to treat cancer than a single treatment alone.
 For some patients, combination therapy has a higher chance of curing cancer than a single treatment.
 In certain situations, using combination treatments may result in less damage to your body’s vital organs and tissues.